Louis, Prince of Nassau-Saarbrücken: Personal life

 Outside his marriage, Louis fathered two illegitimate children with Baroness Amalie Frederike of Dorsberg, Frederika Louisa (1771), who married François Leclerc d'Alteville, and Louis Charles Philip (1774-1871).
-On 28 February 1787, he married her maidservant Katharina Kest (1757–1829).
+On 28 February 1787, he married his maidservant Katharina Kest (1757–1829).
 Since she was a commoner, Louis rose her to Countess of Ottweiler.
 From this morganatic marriage, he had seven other children, including his youngest son Adolph: